UMM-CSci-3601-S20/it-3-007/README.md

 ## Get started using DoorBoard

-To get started using DoorBoard you'll simply need to sign in.
+To get started using DoorBoard you'll simply need to sign-in or sign-up.

 ## What's on your DoorBoard?